Gidgidonihah/aws-vpn-client/README.md

 Wouldn't it be nice if I did the following?

 - Support newer versions of OpenVPN
+- Wrap this up in a single rust executable, rather than bash + go + tempfiles, etc
-- Wrap it in a menu bar utility
+  * Even better: Wrap it in a menu bar utility

 ---